edlvj/iq/methodologies.md

 CD contrasts with continuous deployment, a similar approach in which software is also produced in short cycles but through automated deployments rather than manual ones.

+### Describe Continuous Integration ?

+Continuous integration (CI) is the practice of developers regularly integrating their code changes into a repository.
+Integration may take place several times a day and is verified by automated tests and a build process.
+As a result, integration challenges can be avoided, bugs can be found early in the development cycle, fixed, and tested iteratively.
+Every time new commits are integrated into the main branch, continuous integration emphasizes testing automation to make sure the application is not broken.

 ### What is GDPR?
 Name 3 things how to became GDPR compliant?
 What is the GDPR?
 Europe’s new data privacy and security law includes hundreds of pages’ worth of new requirements for organizations around the world.
 This GDPR overview will help you understand the law and determine what parts of it apply to you. https://gdpr.eu/what-is-gdpr/